AdobeDocs/campaign-standard.en/help/start/using/interface-description.md

 The navigation principles are:

-* The **[!UICONTROL Adobe Campaign]** logo in the top left-hand corner of the page gives you access to the advanced capabilities and configurations.
+* The **Adobe** logo in the top left-hand corner of the page gives you access to the advanced capabilities and configurations.
 Menus depend on your profile and permissions.

   The advanced menu is presented in the [Advanced menu](#advanced-menu) section.